jessecomeau87/Boot/README.md

 ### Product

 - Brought to you by Reactor.
+Owned and Operated by Ilios Selene. .

-- I want to create my own Computer and Cell Phone, with these components:
+- I want to create my own Computer, Adamant, and Cell Phone, Ethereal, with this development:

-- Brought to you by Reactor.
+- Reactor Computing Technologies.

+- Rectitude model, fast, durable, affordable.

+- Construct develooment, the PowerHouse Ensemble:

 - CPU: Wise.